 With the official start of winter only weeks away, there is no denying that we can all feel a change in the temperature.
 And with that, many of us may face the dreaded common winter cold.

 That said, the link between vitamin C and the common cold is less clear.
-The current evidence suggest that healthy individuals, vitamin C supplementation does not protect against the common cold but may reduce the severity and duration of the symptoms.
+The current evidence suggest that for healthy individuals, vitamin C supplementation does not protect against the common cold but may reduce the severity and duration of the symptoms.

 Oranges, pepper, berries and broccoli all contain high levels of vitamin C. Why not help your body meet its vitamin C requirements by including more of these foods in your diet?
 DropChef have added a delicious new Chicken and Broccoli Pasta Bake to the menu – key an eye out!